 Better Blood Sugar Control

 It’s not just the ‘energy’ in alcohol that’s a problem, it also raises your blood sugar levels very quickly.
-Then, 60 – 90 minutes you’re blood glucose comes thundering back down the rollercoaster leaving you to struggle with low energy and mood.
-This leads to poorer food decisions, greater peaks and troughs in blood sugar levels, and poorer overall health.
+Then, after 60 – 90 minutes your blood glucose comes thundering back down the rollercoaster leaving you to struggle with low energy and mood.
+This leads to poorer food decisions, greater peaks and troughs in blood sugar levels and poorer overall health.